Blog

 The Content Stays Good Over Time

 The self-learning engine watches how you edit AI drafts.
 Every time you change something, the system analyzes the difference between what it generated and what you shipped.
 It updates the knowledge base, blog rules, and brand voice based on your edits.
-The AI learns your style without manual training.
+The system learns your style without manual training.

 Final Thoughts on Google's Stance on AI Writing